Transport in the United Arab Emirates: Air

 The General Civil Aviation Authority (GCAA) started applying an advanced program in 2010 that allows the assessment of aircraft registered in foreign countries in order to ensure their safety and airworthiness.
 In 2011, it banned all aircraft registered in Congo DR, Eswatini, Equatorial Guinea, Sierra Leone and São Tomé and Príncipe due to their poor safety standards.

 Airports

 Dubai International Airport was the busiest airport in the world by international passenger traffic in 2014.
 Abu Dhabi International Airport is the second-largest airport in the UAE.
+Due to the announced expansion of Al Maktoum Airport on 28 April 2024, Dubai International Airport will be shut down once Al Maktoum Airport expansion will be completed.

 There are 42 airports in the UAE as of 2013.